jaschoen/week-two-homework/README.md

 parsed[1][0]
 ```

-Create a `csv-parsing.txt` file and write one sentence explaining what each line of code does.
+Create a `csv-parsing.txt` file and write one sentence explaining what each line of the above code does.
+If you aren't sure what it does, describe what you see happening.